Obtaining an 1-20 or DS-2019

 Once you have received a SEVIS I-20 Form or a SEVIS DS-2019 Form from Valparaiso University, you will need to make an appointment with a U.S. Embassy or Consulate located in your home country.

 However, before you go to your visa application appointment, you must pay the SEVIS fee.
+See the details below.

 The U.S. Department of Homeland Security (DHS) requires each student or exchange scholar issued an initial Form I-20 or DS-2019 to pay a fee before applying for a visa.
+Click here to access the SEVIS fee website.

-SEVIS Fee of $200 (for F-1 students) or $180 (for J-1 students) must be paid at least three days before your visa interview, and you must bring the receipt with you to the interview.
-Please read the instructions for fee payment.
+A fee of $200 (for F-1 students) or $180 (for J-1 students) must be paid at least three days before your visa interview, and you must bring the receipt with you to the interview.
+Please carefully read the instructions for fee payment.
 It is recommended that you pay the SEVIS fee using a Visa, MasterCard, or American Express credit card because you will be able to print out an online receipt immediately.
 If you do not have one of these credit cards, try to find someone who does and who could pay for you.
 Then you can reimburse that individual.

 Once the fee is paid, you may attend a visa interview at your nearest U.S. Embassy or Consulate.
 Due to recent changes to visa processing and special clearances needed for some applicants, you are strongly encouraged to schedule your visa application appointment as early as possible.